WangCheng0116/ML/README.md

 ## 20 Oct
 Today I revisited the concept of SVM after I learned the corresponding knowledge in MA3236 (non-linear optimization), and specifically, KKT and duality.
 Also I have included a muc h more rigorous proof of SVM.

+## 21 Oct
+From now on, I will step into the realm of Unsupervised Learning.
+Today's topic is about SVD.
+It is very amazing to see how the knowledge of linear algebra can be applied to ML.
+SVD is a powerful tool for dimensionality reduction, and it is also the foundation of PCA, which I plan to study tomorrow.